indejebobe/kejani/README.md

 │   └── wireframes/ # Wireframe images or PDFs
 ├── .gitignore      # Files and directories to ignore in Git ├── LICENSE         # License for the project
-├── README.md       # Overview of the projectsing and office search engine
+├── README.md       # Overview of the rental housing and office search engine